Stanford in the Vale

 The next century saw considerable growth in the population and consequently in the number of inhabited houses in Stanford, peaking in the 1850s-70s, then declining somewhat until the 1900s.
 Similar population trends occurred in other, but not all, villages in this part of the Vale.

-The wave of agrarian disturbances which spread throughout southern and eastern England in 1830 reached Stanford on 24 November, where there was a wages riot and talk of breaking threshing machines, until the farmers promised to raise wages for agricultural labourers from 8s to 10s a week.
+The wave of agrarian disturbances which spread throughout southern and eastern England in 1830 reached Stanford on the 24th November, where there was a wages riot and talk of breaking threshing machines, until the farmers promised to raise wages for agricultural labourers from 8s to 10s a week.
 At Baulking, rioters had dispersed when offered bread and cheese; in Wantage, a large force of yeomanry and 'specials' were called out to disperse rioters, after some threshing and haymaking machines were broken.

 << Previous: Early Modern Stanford Next: The Great War >>